romsssss/romsssss.github.io/_posts/2022-12-01-code-review-harder-than-it-looks.md

 What are we achieving merging this pull request?

-When the pull request goal cannot be easily described in one short sentence, it is sometimes a symptom signaling that the pull request is too big and introduces too many changes.
+When the pull request goal cannot be easily described in one short sentence, it is sometimes a sign that the pull request is too big and introduces too many changes.

 👉 _It's the “what ?” of the pull request_